Quick Start Guide

 • Quest item descriptions will often provide clues regarding their use

-• Quest bags will often require you to hit the Combine button at the bottom once full
+• Most quest bags will require you to hit the Combine button at the bottom once full

-• Hit the ‘J’ key to bring up a Journal of NPC conversations
+• Press J to bring up a Journal of NPC conversations

 • Most guards will help with directions to a number of locations if asked